 - Type the info required into the form that pops up and select “Connect” (you can get the info from your VPN provider).

-There you have it — that’s how you can set up a VPN on your Chromebook.
+There you have it — that’s how you can set up a Chromebook VPN.
 Which method did you use?
 Let us know in the comments!